gottacatchenall/ms_sampling_effort/manuscript.md

 These sampling constraints go on to bias species interaction data in several
-ways: we only observe a small fraction of the variation of species interactions in space and time, sampling of species interactions is geographically biased toward the usual suspects [@Poisot2021GloKno], and these observations themselves are reflect the distribution of abundance within communities [@Poisot2015SpeWhy].
+ways: we only observe a small fraction of the variation of species interactions in space and time, this sampling is geographically biased toward the usual suspects [@Poisot2021GloKno], and these observation reflect the distribution of abundance within communities [@Poisot2015SpeWhy].
 These biases have practical consequences for answering questions about species interactions [@deAguiar2019RevBia].
-The data we collect is noisy and likely contains many _false-negatives_, where there is not an observation of two species interacting even though they actually interact in some capacity [@Young2021RecPla; @Stock2017LinFil].
+The data we collect is noisy and likely contains many _false-negatives_, where there is not an observation of two species interacting even though they actually interact in some capacity

 More on history here...

+As a result development of models to deal with the reality of interaction data [@Young2021RecPla; @Stock2017LinFil].

 Understanding how the process of sampling induces biases in data can and should be used to aid in the design of surveys of species diversity [@Carlson2020WhaWou].